 International Research Programs

 In addition to CAAFI’s ongoing collaborations with other public-private partnerships, we also provide regular input and feedback to a variety of international initiatives and research programs.
-CAAFI co-hosted an informational event and joint meeting with CORE-JetFuel, a research coalition sponsored by the European Commission, in April 2016 to facilitate discussion among experts from the U.S. and Europe on SAJF, including policy options, promising technologies, harmonization of sustainability requirements, and CAAFI stakeholder initiative approaches.
+CAAFI co-hosted an informational event and joint meeting with CORE-JetFuel, a research coalition sponsored by the European Commission, in April 2016 to facilitate discussion among experts from the U.S. and Europe on SAF, including policy options, promising technologies, harmonization of sustainability requirements, and CAAFI stakeholder initiative approaches.
 CAAFI Steering Group members were also engaged with the Sustainable Way for Alternative Fuels and Energy in Aviation (SWAFEA), a European study on AJF feasibility and impacts, as well as the recent ITAKA project.

 Global Public Private Partnerships Focused on AJF